-Rod Ends, Links and aircraft Spherical Bearings featuring the Dyflon self-lubricated liner used in submarines, rocket motors, aircraft landing gear and nuclear power plants, where premature failure is not an option.
+Rod Ends, Links and aircraft Spherical Bearings featuring the Dyflon self-lubricated liner are used in submarines, rocket motors, aircraft landing gear and nuclear power plants, where premature failure is not an option.

 After a production shut down, RBC Bearings purchased the assets of Southwest Products in September 2005.
 The new company, RBC Southwest Products Inc. continues to manufacture the same quality self-lubricated bearings for which Southwest has been justly famous and Allied International continues as an international distributor serving the aerospace, naval and power generation markets.